tapis-project/documentation/source/technical/jobs.rst

 **jobType**
   A job's type can be either FORK or BATCH.
 **owner**
   User ID under which the job runs.
 Administrators can designate a user other than themselves.
 **tenant**
   Tenant of job owner.
-Default is job owner's tenant.
+Default is the tenant of the job owner.
 **description**
   Human readable job description. *MacroEnabled*, *Not Required* **archiveOnAppError**
   Whether archiving should proceed even when the application reports an error.
 Default is *true*.
-**dynamicExecSystem**
-  Whether the best fit execution system should be chosen using *execSystemConstraints*.
-Default is *false*.
 **execSystemId**
   Tapis execution system ID. *Inherit*.
 **execSystemExecDir**
   Directory into which application assets are staged. *Inherit*, see `Directories`_ for default.
 **execSystemInputDir**
   Directory into which input files are staged. *Inherit*, see `Directories`_ for default.
 **execSystemOutputDir**
   Directory into which the application writes its output. *Inherit*, see `Directories`_ for default.
 **execSystemLogicalQueue**
   Tapis-defined queue that corresponds to a batch queue on the execution system. *Inherit* when applicable.
 **archiveSystemId**
   Tapis archive system ID. *Inherit*, defaults to *execSystemId*.
 **archiveSystemDir**
   Directory into which output files are archived after application execution. *Inherit*, see `Directories`_ for default.
 **nodeCount**
   Number of nodes required for application execution. *Inherit*, default is 1.
 **coresPerNode**
   Number of cores to use on each node. *Inherit*, default is 1.
 **memoryMB**
   Megabytes of memory to use on each node. *Inherit*, default is 100.
 **maxMinutes**
   Maximum number of minutes allowed for job execution. *Inherit*, default is 10.
 **fileInputs**
   Input files that need to be staged for the application. *InheritMerge*.
 **fileInputArrays**
   Arrays of input files that need to be staged for the application. *InheritMerge*.
 **parameterSet**
   Runtime parameters organized by category. *Inherit*.
-**execSystemConstraints**
-  Constraints applied against execution system capabilities to validate application/system compatibility. *InheritMerge*.
 **subscriptions**
   Subscribe to the job's events. *InheritMerge*.
 **tags**
   An array of user-chosen strings that are associated with a job. *InheritMerge*.
 **notes**
   A JSON object containing any user-chosen data. *Inherit*.
 **isMpi**
   Indicates whether this job is an MPI job. *Inherit*, default is false.
 **mpiCmd**
   Specify the MPI launch command.
 Conflicts with cmdPrefix if isMpi is set. *Inherit*.
 **cmdPrefix**
   String prepended to the application invocation command.
 Conflicts with mpiCmd if isMpi is set. *Inherit*.
 **notes**
   Optional JSON object containing arbitrary user data, maximum length 65536 bytes. *Inherit*.

 The following subsections discuss the meaning and usage of each of the parameters available in a job request.
 The schema_ and its referenced library_ comprise the actual JSON schema definition for job requests.

 ..  _schema: https://github.com/tapis-project/tapis-jobs/blob/dev/tapis-jobsapi/src/main/resources/edu/utexas/tacc/tapis/jobs/api/jsonschema/SubmitJobRequest.json